mebusy/notes/dev_notes/LinearAlgebra_Determinants.md

  		- because (det A) (det A⁻¹) = det AA⁻¹ = det I = 1.
  	- **Proof:**
  		- If either A or B is singular , the AB is singular, detAB = detA x detB  = 0
  		- otherwise, For a diagonal matrix, det DB = (det D) (det B), follows by factoring each dᵢ from its row.
-Reduce a general matrix A to D by elimination -- rom A to U as usual, and from U to D by upward elimination (see rule 7).
+Reduce a general matrix A to D by elimination -- from A to U as usual, and from U to D by upward elimination (see rule 7).
 The determinant does not change, except for a sign reversal when rows are exchanged.
 The same steps reduce AB to DB, with precisely the same effect on the determinant.

  10. *detAᵀ = detA*.
  	- **Proof:**